killthebee/UnsplashClient/UnsplashClient/Modules/Explore/docs_notes.md

 -- scrollViewDidScroll
 it takes too damn much time for scroll to stop, so if it's up swipe i just cut this scroll one of kostyl's to make scroll view ui more responsive
+// Scroll view was an intresting expiries // OUTDATED!!!!

+-- compositional layout
+Top banner cell is suplementary thingy, that the only way i've found to make this paralax like stretchyness

+-- Lag when drawing second+ set of new images it's some time requers additional time to draw image at full, thats strange